 How to release a co-signer from a student loan

 The application process for a co-signer release varies by lender.
-In some cases, you may need to fill out an application on paper and upload it to your online account or mail it to the lending institution.
+Sometimes, you may need to fill out an application on paper and upload it to your online account or mail it to the lending institution.
 In others, you may be able to apply through your online account.

 Because there’s no single way to do it with every lender, check with yours directly to find out what the process looks like, including where you can find the application, what information and documents you need to provide and how long the process takes from start to finish.

-What should you do if you can’t release a co-signer from a student loan?
+What to do if you can’t release a co-signer from a student loan

 Student loan co-signer release can help your co-signer by removing the balance and payment information from their credit report.
-This can make it easier for them to get approved for credit, reduce their debt-to-income ratio and also avoid any potential negative consequences if you can’t make your payments in the future.
+This can make it easier for them to get approved for credit, reduce their debt-to-income ratio and also avoid any potential negative consequences if they can’t make their payments in the future.

 But co-signer release may not be possible for some borrowers or with all lenders.
 If co-signer release is not an option, here are two options to consider: